Six ways to build an extraordinary brand in your professional services business

 NOTE: not everyone will like your brand.
 That’s ok, you only want your niche sector, your target market to love it!

-Step Three: Build an extraordinary brand by never compromising on your principles
+Step Three: Never compromising on your principles

 By your principles I mean your values.
 Based on the Purpose of your business (what your business gives your clients or allows them to do), your core values are the guiding principles for your business.